 - High-PPI displays are now a commodity, it’s time to switch.

-- Notebooks are ok, but a standalone monitor is always better.
+- Laptops are ok, but a standalone monitor is always better.

 - 4k monitor only makes sense with 2× / 200% scaling.